midas-research/hindi-nli-code/README.md

 To evaluate the inconsistency results, run the script ```python inconsistency.py``` in the Textual Entailment folder.

+For results in the semi-supervised setting (appendix), use the desired percentage from the training data without modifying test and dev sets.

 Some important command line arguments:
 - `train_data` - Dataset directory followed by the file containing training data
 - `test_data` - Dataset directory followed by the file containing test data